- Workplace Writing

 Many people engage in specific types of writing, particularly non-academic and technology-based writing, that they might not even think of as "writing."
 But these specific types of writing--such as emails and web-based writing--require writers to meet certain guidelines in order to be effective.
 This section provides resources for writing emails, writing for the web, and writing for the job search.

 Also see: Writing in the Disciplines for specific types of academic writing in Business, Humanities, Social Sciences, and Sciences | Conducting Research for resources on how to write a research paper | Writing with Technology for information on free online tools, Microsoft Word, and Microsoft PowerPoint.

 Note for Montclair State University Students: MSU's Center for Career Services & Cooperative Education also offers assistance with writing related to career and graduate school applications.
-See their in-person workshop schedule, online workshops, and resources page.
+See their in-person workshop schedule and online workshops.
 Also, check out their video on writing an e-resume and their free resume assistance program, Optimal Resume.

 WRITING FOR EMAIL

 Email is one of the dominant ways people communicate at home, work, and school.
 Even though email is used for both formal and informal communications, one needs to consider the setting and audience when composing a message.
 In other words, it may be appropriate to use a casual tone in an email to a friend, but that tone may be inappropriate when making a formal request of a professor.
 These resources address such issues involved in email etiquette.

 Effective E-mail Communication (The Writing Center, University of North Carolina at Chapel Hill)